Mervyn Haigh

-From 1919 until 1924 he was Chaplain and Lecturer at the Ordination Test School, in Knutsford, and Examining Chaplain to the Bishop of Llandaff but his big breakthrough came with his appointment to be the Archbishop of Canterbury's Private Secretary, a post he was to hold under two separate incumbents until his elevation to the rank of Bishop in 1931.
+From 1919 until 1924 he was Chaplain and Lecturer at the Ordination Test School, Knutsford, and Examining Chaplain to the Bishop of Llandaff but his big breakthrough came with his appointment to be the Archbishop of Canterbury's Private Secretary, a post he was to hold under two separate incumbents until his elevation to the rank of Bishop in 1931.
 He was appointed Bishop of Coventry, and served the diocese well especially during the terrible bombing of the city during World War II.
 In 1942 he was translated to Bishop of Winchester, the enthronement taking place on 30 September that year.

 Haigh was, by 1942, highly regarded and was considered for the vacancies of Archbishop of Canterbury in 1942, when Cosmo Lang retired, and in 1944 following the sudden death of William Temple.
 However, Haigh, although he had a 'Fine Presence', was prone to depression, and this counted against him.
 The Prime Minister, Winston Churchill, was not keen to appoint Geoffrey Fisher in 1944 without seeing an alternative.
 Haigh lunched with Churchill on 22 December 1944, but on 2 January 1945, Fisher was appointed to Canterbury.
 Haigh, seems, therefore, to have been the 'runner-up' to Fisher.
 Fisher had been Bishop of London but would not recommend Haigh as his successor because, although Haigh was 'brilliant', he was too negative and unable to withstand the pressures of the post both physically and mentally.

 A deep thinker and loyal monarchist, Haigh chaired the Joint Committee which revised the Amended Lectionary.
 He resigned his post in 1952 and was honoured by Winchester College before retiring to North Wales where he became involved in several rural campaigns.
 He died on 20 May 1962, his papers bequeathed to the nation.

 William Wand, who succeeded Fisher as Bishop of London, regarded Haigh as 'a good man and a great prelate'.
 He reflected on Haigh's sharp mind and quick tongue which could demolish ill-thought through proposals and made Haigh the 'best machine-gunner on the bench' of bishops.
 Even though plagued by poor health, he was an exceptional bishop.